How merger-driven gas motions in galaxy clusters can turn AGN bubbles into radio relics: Results

 \subsection{Evolution of the Spatial Distribution of the Bubble Material}

 We implement the effects of AGN in all of the merger simulations at $t = 5$~Gyr, $\Delta{t} \sim 3.5$~Gyr after the first core passage.
 For the description of the simulations from this point on, the times will be measured in terms of $\tau = t - t_{\rm AGN}$ where $t_{\rm AGN}$ = 5~Gyr.
 At this point, in all simulations the gas motions are well-developed, as shown in the previous section.
+In the jet simulations, we explore three different orientations of the jet axis, along the three principal axes of the simulation box, $x$, $y$, and $z$.
+As a reminder, the merger occurs in the $x$-$y$ plane.